Category:

 Continued Success

-In March of 2012, Britton signed on to star in and produce the ABC musical drama series "Nashville" created by Academy Award winner Callie Khouri.
-Britton starred as country singer Rayna Jaymes for six seasons, from October 2012 to July 2018.
+In March 2012, Britton signed on to star in and produce the ABC musical drama series "Nashville," created by Academy Award winner Callie Khouri.
+Connie starred as country singer Rayna Jaymes for six seasons, from October 2012 to July 2018.
 Britton did all her own singing for the role, which she recalls as being "nerve-wracking."
-Her performance received much critical praise and Britton was yet again nominated for an Emmy for Outstanding Lead Actress and a Golden Globe Award for best actress.
+Her performance received much critical praise, and she was yet again nominated for an Emmy for Outstanding Lead Actress and a Golden Globe Award for Best Actress.

 In 2013, Britton starred opposite Aubrey Plaza in "The To-Do List."
 In 2014, she co-starred with Adam Driver as a therapist in the comedy-drama "This Is Where I Leave You."
-Bitton appeared in 2015's "Me and Earl and the Dying Girl," directed by Alfonso Gomez-Rejon She also co-starred in action-comedy "American Ultra" the same year.
-In 2016, she reunited with "A.H.S."'s Ryan Murphy when she appeared in the miniseries "American Crime Story: The People v.
+Connie appeared in 2015's "Me and Earl and the Dying Girl," directed by Alfonso Gomez-Rejon.
+She also starred in the action-comedy "American Ultra" the same year.
+In 2016, she reunited with "A.H.S." creator Ryan Murphy when she appeared in the miniseries "American Crime Story: The People v.
 O.J.
 Simpson" as Faye Resnick.

-In 2018, Britton teamed up for a third time with Ryan Murphy to star in the Fox drama "9-1-1", and also returned to "American Horror Story" for the eighth season, reprising her role as Vivien Harmon.
-That same year, she co-starred opposite Eric Bana as Debra Newell in the Bravo true-crime series "Dirty John" for which she received a Golden Globe Award nomination for Best Actress in a Miniseries or Television Film.
+In 2018, Britton teamed up for a third time with Ryan Murphy to star in the Fox drama "9-1-1" and also returned to "American Horror Story" for the eighth season, reprising her role as Vivien Harmon.
+That same year, she starred opposite Eric Bana as Debra Newell in the Bravo true-crime series "Dirty John," for which she received a Golden Globe Award nomination for Best Actress in a Miniseries or Television Film.

 Personal Life